dashevo/js-dash-sdk/docs/usage/dashcorelib-primitives.md

 ## Transaction

 The Transaction primitive allows easy creation and manipulation of transactions.
 It also allows signing when provided with a privatekey.
-Supports fee control and input/output access (which allows to pass a specific script).
+Supports fee control and input/output access (which allows passing a specific script).
 ```js
 import { Transaction } from '@dashevo/dashjs';
 const tx = new Transaction(txProps)